Splendorius/LibrarySystem/README.md

     <property name="javax.persistence.jdbc.password" value="yourpassword"/>
 ```

-4.Deploy to a server:
+4. Deploy to a server:
   Add the project to Tomcat 7+ or GlassFish 3.x in Eclipse.
   Run the project on the server.

-5.Access in browser:
+5. Access in browser:
   http://localhost:8080/LibrarySystem